mostypc123/mostypc123/README.md

 ### About Me
 -  Working on [Redrose Linux](https://redroselinux.github.io) and [Nimcraft](https://github.com/mostypc123/nimcraft)
--  All of my projects are available at this github account
+-  All of my projects are available on this github account
 -  Slovakia
 -  How to reach me: mostypc7@gmail.com
 -  Check out my [portfolio](https://mostypc123.is-a.dev)